-Women’s and Gender Studies Major
+Women’s, Gender, and Sexuality Studies Major

 |WGS 101||Women, Difference, and Power||4|